xwmx/notes-app-cli/README.md

   preserved when the note is retrieved or set via AppleScript, so any formatting in this line will likely be lost or inconsistent with what's displayed in Notes.app.

+Examples:
+  # Open a new note in the editor.
+  notes-app add

+  # Create a new note named "Example name." without opening editor.
+  notes-app add "Example name."

+ # Create a new note with a name and body without opening editor.
+  notes-app add "Example name." --body "Example body."
 ```

 #### `attachments`